sarogers9/Rogers_et_al_2024/README.md

 * fake tensor of 1 simulated neuron, with identical within and across trial structure as real data. `placeboMat2.mat`
 * average neuron factor weights from 100 iterations of TCA on the placebo tensor for x neurons, where x is the number of neurons for each animal, yielding a null hypothesis threshold for each animal. animals (rows) 1-14 are psilocybin, 15-21 are saline. `fMeans.csv`
 * created in TCA code written by [Williams et al. 2018](https://github.com/neurostatslab/tensortools)
-### 7. Indices of cells for each ensemble
-* files organized by treatment group
-* list of all cells from group with neuron factor weights that exceed threshold = 1 in all session-dominant component indicated in title. `{sessions in which dominant}{abbreviated group}.txt`
-* created in Code section 12 used in sections 13+

 ## Custom functions
 Written by Sophie A. Rogers, Corder Laboratory, University of Pennsylvania